apache/superset/CONTRIBUTING.md

 - **Status labels:** These labels describe the status (`abandoned`, `wontfix`, `cant-reproduce`, etc.) Issue/PRs that are rejected or closed without completion should have one or more status labels.
 - **Version labels:** These have the pattern `vx.x` such as `v0.28`.
 Version labels on issues describe the version the bug was reported on.
 Version labels on PR describe the version that the PR will be released with.

-May also update title to reflect the issue/PR content if the author-provided title is not descriptive.
+May also update title to reflect the issue/PR content if the author-provided title is not descriptive enough.

-If a PR title has `[READY]` in front, which means it is ready for review, add label `reviewable`.
+If the PR passes CI tests and does not have any `need:` labels, it is ready for review, add label `review:code` and/or `review:design`.

 If an issue/PR has been inactive for >=30 days, it will be closed.
 If it does not have any status label, add `inactive`.